 Mark 6:43 "And they took up twelve baskets full of fragments, and of the fishes."

-still enough spiritual food to be passed on to all the tribes of all Israel, not just the Judah and the its house.
+still enough spiritual food to be passed on to all the tribes of all Israel, not just for Judah and its house.
 This indicates that the feeding of His word is open even to the Gentiles, as well as to Israel.

 Mark 6:44 "And they that did eat of the loaves were about five thousand men."